 Known as the "crown-of-thorns starfish " (CoTS), the starfish Acanthaster Planci is a predator of coral polyps.
 In a healthy ecosystem, it plays a cleaning role in eliminating sick corals from the reef and controlling the population of fast-growing coral species.
 Extremely fertile, a single starfish can release millions or even dozens of millions of eggs in a single spawning event, the vast majority of which do not survive.

-For reasons that have yet to be specified (global warming, run off of fertilizers used in intensive agriculture, coastal development and mismanagement of wastewater, overfishing of predators, etc.), population outbreaks of Acanthaster Planci (COTS) are causing real damage to coral reefs around the world.
+For reasons that have yet to be specified (global warming, run off of fertilizers used in intensive agriculture, coastal development and mismanagement of wastewater, overfishing of predators, etc.), Acanthaster proliferation episodes are increasing to coral reefs around the world.
 Many research programs, including in Australia’s Great Barrier Reef, are underway to build an understanding of this phenomenon.
 Several population outbreaks have been observed since 2017 in Matarape Bay.

 Unregulated tourist development

 Still little known, the bay of Matarape currently hosts only two or three accommodation options and remains almost untouched by visitors.
 But it's only a matter of time before this beautiful spot, already nicknamed " Little Raja Ampat "got 'discovered' and start to appear on blogs, guides, and local travel agencies.
 Local tourism development has already sped up in 2018.
 Among the negative consequences this entails: the waste tourists leave on the beaches, and boats anchoring directly on the coral.